 Verne LaMarr Lyons Memorial

-The Verne LaMarr Lyons Memorial Scholarship is awarded to a master's
+The Verne LaMarr Lyons Memorial Scholarships are awarded to master's

 degree candidate in social work who demonstrates an interest in